Road Show (1941)

 Carole Landis Road Show

-In 1941 Carole had a leading role in the comedy Road Show.
-She plays Penguin Moore, the owner of a failing carnival who gets involved with two men who escaped from an asylum.
+In 1941 Carole starred in the comedy Road Show.
+She had the leading role of Penguin Moore, the owner of a failing carnival who gets involved with two men who escaped from an asylum.
 This is one of four movies she made when she was under contract with Hal Roach.
 He also directed the movie.
-Road Show was filmed in July of 1940 at Hal Roach's studio in Culver City, California.
-The cast includes John Hubbard, Adolphe Menjou, Patsy KellyMargaret Roach (Hal Roach's daughter), and Charles Butterworth.
+The cast includes John Hubbard (as Penguin's love interest) , Adolphe Menjou, Patsy KellyMargaret Roach (Hal Roach's daughter), and Charles Butterworth.
+Carole and John Hubbard had previously together in Turnabout.

 Carole Landis Patsy KellyCarole Landis Patsy Kelly